"Culture eats strategy for breakfast."

 Whether your organization's culture is healthy or unhealthy, strong or weak, it's palpable.

-Customers and stakeholders feel it, competitors sense it, and employees feed off it.
+Customers and stakeholders feel it, competitors sense it, investors buy into it (or not) and employees feed off it.

-Healthy culture creates successful organizations.
+Healthy, positive culture creates successful organizations.
 Employees are evangelical and engaged in the work they do and the organization they work for.
-Customers and stakeholders know what the organization stands for, how they're going to be treated, and what they can expect.
+As a result, talent retention and attraction are radically improved.
+Customers and stakeholders know what the organization stands for, how they're going to be treated, and what they can expect: They trust it.
 In commercial environments, competitors are stumped by a strong, healthy culture because, unlike products, pricing, and other well-known strategies, they can't replicate or reproduce it.
+Investors buy positivity and the public vote for it.

 Science shows that a strong, healthy culture translates directly into engaged and committed employees, creativity, innovation and efficiency, loyal customers and stakeholders, and top and bottom-line results.

-But despite well-documented proof that culture is vital for sustainable success, many leaders still leave culture to chance.
+Interestingly, despite well-documented proof that culture is vital for sustainable success, many leaders still leave it to chance.

 And that can be catastrophic.

 Whether you pay attention to it or not, culture develops.
-Whilst nature will always play a role in culture development, intentional action will steer it in the most productive and beneficial direction.
+Whilst nature will always play a role in cultural development, intentional action will steer it in the most productive and beneficial direction.

 So how, exactly, can culture drive sustainable performance?